gobbolab/goblin-speaks/docs/index.md

 Builders who complete a Goblin Speaks machine can apply for a serial number for the completed machine.
 More details on this process will be available once the first iteration of the machine is completed.

-For a machine to be completed it must meet the following criteria:
+For a machine to be considered completed it must meet the following criteria:

+- Use of Goblin Speaks Framework
+- Support one mode of activation
+- Play a show for the player/audience
+- Dispense an object

 #### Use of Goblin Speaks Framework